rankutah/blog/sites/rank-utah/content/terms.md

 ## 7. Confidentiality

-I will treat non-public information you provide in connection with the Services as confidential and will use it only to deliver the Services or as otherwise permitted by you.
+Non-public information provided in connection with the Services will be treated as confidential and used only to deliver the Services or as otherwise permitted by you.